-A clitoroplasty is the creation or revision of a clitoris following MtF GCS/SRS surgery.
+At The London Transgender Clinic, we specialise in clitoroplasty, which is the creation or revision of a clitoris following MtF GCS/SRS surgery.
 It involves surgically constructing a neoclitoris out of existing tissue.
-When created during a primary GCS/SRS surgery, the surgeon has the ability to maintain sexual sensation by using tissue from the top of the penis, however when constructing a clitoris secondary to MtF GCS/SRS, this will likely be for aesthetic purposes only.
+When created during a primary GCS/SRS surgery, the surgeon has the ability to maintain sexual sensation by using tissue from the top of the penis, however, when constructing a clitoris secondary to MtF GCS/SRS, this will likely be for aesthetic purposes only.

 Reason for Surgery